 The following table can be used as a reference for the default size of various Unity objects and settings.
 Although these values are all in Unity Units, remember that by default the engine also treats them as in meters.

 There are many good reasons to want to work in a custom unit of scale.
 Sometimes centimeters are the preferred choice as it makes it easier for level designers to place objects with precision.
 Likewise, if your project involves working in spaces the size of a planet, then something much larger might be more appropriate!

 The bad news is there isn’t a simple setting that tells the engine to compensate for a change in measurement unit and off you go.
 The good news is that Unity gives you a lot of control over changing individual project settings, and it’s just a matter of knowing which ones you need to update and where they are.

 If you’re dead set on using a custom unit of scale, the first thing you need to calculate is your scale factor.
 This is the value you’ll use to modify the relevant project settings to make sure systems like physics simulation remain accurate and realistic.

 For reference, here are some quick conversions between common units of distance measurement that may help you find the scale factor you need.

 Multiplying or dividing almost any value or setting by 9461000000000000000 is generally not a good idea.
 You probably don’t want to work in lightyears.

 Now you have your scale factor you’ll need to jump into your project settings and update a few values as the engine is still assuming you’re working in meters.

-Disclaimer: The values listed below are the settings that I have confirmed to need updating when you change your unit of scale.
-Unity is a complex machine, however, and there are likely others I have missed.
-Just be aware that changing your unit of scale can cause unexpected behaviour, and you may need to tweak things as you go.
+The values listed below are the settings that I have confirmed to need an update when you change your unit of scale.
+Unity is a complex machine however, and there are likely others I have missed.
+Just be aware that changing your unit of scale can cause unexpected behavior, and you may need to tweak things as you go.